CRM Implementation Steps: What You Need to Know Before You Start

 Customize for Your Business

 Once you’ve selected your CRM provider, it’s time to configure your CRM processes.
+Remember, the primary goal is to enhance customer-facing processes, not just implement new technology, and your setup should support data-driven growth marketing strategies for acquisition and retention.
 Consider:

 • Defining pipelines and sales process stages